Most of the time, our role is to pursue collection of the debt.

-There are two overall types of debt: they’re either secured or unsecured.
-Secured means it’s backed up, so to speak, by a piece of property (e.g., a residence, an office building, the assets of the business, the inventory of the business, the bank accounts of the business, etc.).
-In our practice, we deal mostly with unsecured debts.
-Let’s say you sent out an invoice, shipped a product, and believed in good faith that you’d be paid, but the money doesn’t come; or you made a $100,000 loan as an investment in a business and haven’t been repaid.
-Those are usually unsecured debts.
+There are generally two types of debt: they are either secured or unsecured.
+Secured means it is backed up, so to speak, by tangible or intangible property (e.g., a residence, an office building, the assets of the business, the inventory of the business, the bank accounts of the business, etc.).
+In our practice, we deal mostly with collection of unsecured debts.
+For example, let’s say you sent out an invoice, shipped a product, and believed in good faith that you would be paid, but the money does not come; or you made a $100,000 loan as an investment in a business and have not been repaid.
+Those are examples of unsecured debts.

-With unsecured debts, we can’t just foreclose on a piece of collateral.
-We have to go to court and take steps toward collecting, and if it means going all the way to judgment, then it means going all the way to judgment.
-Once we have a judgment, we can convert an unsecured claim to a secured claim by recording an appropriate lien, either with the county recorder for real property or with the Secretary of State for unsecured property or for personal property.
+With unsecured debts, we cannot just foreclose or seize an item of collateral.
+Instead, we generally have to go to court and take steps to collect.
+If Once we have a court judgment, we can convert the unsecured claim to a secured claim by recording an appropriate lien, either with the county recorder for real property or with the Secretary of State for personal property.

 Before coming to us, our clients will sometimes hire a collection agency to collect a debt, which is fine.
 Collection agencies are limited, however, in what they can do.
 They’re not licensed attorneys, so they can’t file a lawsuit for you.
 They’re limited to writing letters to the debtor and calling them to try to convince them to pay.
 Sometimes it works, sometimes it doesn’t.
-Sophisticated debtors know that a collection agency can’t sue them, whereas if they’re hearing from us, they know that they might get sued by a law firm if they don’t pay.
+Sophisticated debtors know that a collection agency cannot sue them, whereas if they are hearing from a law firm, they know that they might be sued if they do not pay.

-We feel that we have an advantage over collection agencies in that respect.
-We can do everything they can do and then take it beyond that to file lawsuits and enforce judgments if we have to.
-Collection agencies are fine for smaller debts (under $5,000 or so), but we can accomplish far more than agencies for larger debts.
+We have an advantage over collection agencies in that respect.
+We can do everything they can do and then go beyond that to file lawsuits and enforce judgments, necessary.
+I believe that using collection agencies is fine on smaller debts (under $5,000), but we can accomplish far more than agencies on larger debts.

 For more information on Debt Collection Law in California, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (714) 594-6322 today.